hhainguyen/hhainguyen.github.io/_posts/2018-04-30-namepatterns1.markdown

 * When I told people my first name,`Hai`, most of the time they would say I was from China.
 Not quite.

-* If I told them my middle name, *removed for privacy*, then they would have another guess, from Korea or China.
+* If I told them my middle name, `Hoang`, then they would have another guess, from Korea or China.

 * Finally, when they knew my last name, `Nguyen`, 75% of them made a correct prediction.